Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Kanna gummies are easy to talk about and surprisingly hard to manufacture well.
 On paper, it’s a botanical extract in a familiar delivery format.
-In production, it’s a tight balancing act between standardization, pH, heat exposure, moisture control, and packaging.
-If any one of those variables drifts, you can end up with a batch that looks fine at release but behaves very differently a few weeks later.
+In production, it’s a balancing act between standardization, pH, heat exposure, moisture control, and packaging.
+If any one of those drifts, you can end up with a batch that looks fine at release but behaves very differently a few weeks later.

 Why kanna behaves differently in gummies